Abstract

 Management:

 Different esophageal obstruction management techniques can be adopted depending upon the severity of the disease and the cause of its happening.
-In case of very acute blockage, the esophageal obstruction medications such as acid-blocking medicines or PPIs may be taken and the patient might be kept under observation.
-Other treatment procedures that can be adopted include esophageal dilation, esophageal stent placement.
+In case of acute blockage, the esophageal obstruction medications such as acid-blocking medicines or PPIs may be taken, and the patient might be kept under observation.
+Other treatment procedures that can be adopted include esophageal dilation and esophageal stent placement.

-Esophageal dilation has been proved as a promising treatment procedure for esophageal obstruction cure.
-This procedure might be a little painful and is conducted under sedation.
+Esophageal dilation has been proven as a promising treatment procedure for esophageal obstruction cure.
+This procedure may be painful and is conducted under sedation.
 The doctor inserts an endoscope through the patient’s mouth into the esophagus.
 Stomach and small intestine.
 Once they spot the obstruction area, they will put/ place the dilator into the esophagus.
 The dilator is a thin tube-like structure with a balloon on its tip.
-Upon the inflation of the balloon, the narrowed area of the esophagus expands or stretches.
-This procedure may be repeated a few more times to prevent esophageal obstruction in the future.
+Upon the balloon’s inflation, the esophagus’s narrowed area expands or stretches.
+This procedure may be repeated a few more times to prevent Esophageal obstruction.

 Esophageal stent placement is conducted in special cases.
-The esophageal stents are thin plastic tubes, or metal, or flexible mesh that is inserted to provide relief to the obstruction area.
-This treatment can help remove the blockage so that the patient can swallow solid and liquid food items.
-The doctor performs the procedure under mild or moderate anesthesia.
+The esophageal stents are thin plastic tubes, metal, or flexible mesh inserted to relieve the obstruction area.
+This treatment can help remove the blockage so the patient can swallow solid and liquid food items.
+The doctor performs the procedure under mild or moderate anaesthesia.

-In this case, the doctor performed esophageal dilation on the patient multiple times.
-The results are evident and the patient is on the road to recovery.
+In this case, the doctor performed esophagal dilation on the patient multiple times.
+The results are evident, and the patient is on the road to recovery.
 After a few weeks of dilation, the endoscopy results demonstrate that the esophagus has returned to its normal state.
 The patient can now swallow food and liquid easily and doesn’t have signs of vomiting, nausea anymore.
-However, the patient is still experiencing pain in her throat, which will eventually get better.
-The patient is under constant observation and is advised to make some specific diet and lifestyle changes.
+However, the patient is still experiencing pain in her throat, which will eventually improve.
+The patient is constantly observed and advised to make specific diet and lifestyle changes.
 She is advised to completely stay away from alcohol and tobacco and avoid foods that can lead to acid reflux like spicy, fatty food, carbonated beverages, citrus foods, caffeine, and chocolate.

 FAQS